Dream-Invent-Inspire/dii.storage/dii.storage/README.md

 ## Contributors

 The core optimizer of dii.storage was originally developed by [Andrew Beers](https://github.com/aquamoogle).
-Additional features and maintenance by Andrew and [Pat MacMannis](https://github.com/pmac627).
+Additional features and maintenance by Andrew, [Derek Jeremias](https://github.com/derekjeremias-dii), and [Pat MacMannis](https://github.com/pmac627).
 Both original contributors are active with the project today.